Mario Budimir: NK Rudeš

 Budimir moved to NK Rudeš in the summer of 2017, and impressed in his first season at the club, scoring 13 goals.
 However, following a dispute with his manager, he terminated his contract with Rudeš.

 Dinamo Zagreb

 On 30 April, Budimir reportedly completed a move to Dinamo Zagreb, signing on a one-year contract.
 Dinamo confirmed the move on 1 May, with Budimir set to wear the No. 9 shirt, previously worn by Ángelo Henríquez.
 Budimir scored on his debut for the club, on 4 May, in a 2–2 draw away at Slaven Belupo.

 Persepolis

 On 28 January 2019, Budimir signed an eighteen-month contract with Persepolis FC.
-He made his debut for Persepolis against Sepidrood Rasht in 31 January 2019.
+He made his debut for Persepolis against Sepidrood Rasht on 31 January 2019.
 Budimir scored his first goal for Persepolis in a 1–1 draw against Pakhtakor on 5 March 2019, In the 2019 AFC Champions League.
 Budimir finished the 2018–19 Persian Gulf Pro League at Persepolis with 1 goal from 10 appearances.